-The Swedes are good at music.
+Sweden is great at music.
 Music is their number one export product.
-I believe the long dark winters have something to do with this.
+I believe the long dark winters have something to do with it.
 In winter music softens the darkness, in the summer months they celebrate light and warmth and music is always a part of this.
-While the rest of Europe often is a little giggly about the Eurovision Song Contest, for the Swedish it is big business!
-The Eurovision fever begins in February when the Swedes choose their candidate in the national preselections: Melodifestivalen.
+While the rest of Europe often is a little giggly about the Eurovision Song Contest, for Sweden it is big business!
+The Eurovision fever begins in February when Sweden chooses their candidate in the national preselections: Melodifestivalen.
 A lot of foreigners also watch the show and so they decided to have an English Twitter account as well.

 SVT, Swedish radio and TV, organizes Melodifestivalen to select their candidate for the Eurovision Song Contest.
 These national preliminaries are immensely popular.
 About half of the Swedish population is watching!
 Melodifestivalen is more popular than the Eurovision contest itself.
-Many large Swedish artists also participate in Melodifestivalen, not only to win a place in the Eurovision Song Contest but mainly because it is a nice promotion for their new single or upcoming album.
+Many large Swedish artists participate in Melodifestivalen, not only to win a place in the Eurovision Song Contest but mainly because it is a nice promotion for their new single or upcoming album.

-Each ‘deltavling’ takes place in a different city.
-After the preliminaries, there is also Andra Chansen, a second chance for numbers that could not be placed directly.
+Each ‘deltavling‘ takes place in a different city.
+After the preliminaries, there is Andra Chansen, a second chance for numbers that could not be placed directly.
 The final takes place in the Friends Arena in Solna (Stockholm).

-Melodifestivalen has always been popular but since Christer Björkman is the producer, the program shaves even higher highs and could even bring some Eurovision victories to Sweden.
-I was totally fangirling when I met Christer Björkman at the bar of my hotel at the afterparty of the Eurovision Song Contest 2016 in Stockholm!
+Melodifestivalen has always been popular but since Christer Björkman is the producer, the program reaches even higher highs and even brought some Eurovision victories to Sweden.
+I was totally fan girling when I met Christer Björkman at the bar of my hotel at the afterparty of the Eurovision Song Contest 2016 in Stockholm!
+(Sorry, Christer!)

 The history of Melodifestivalen